J-PAS: forecast on the primordial power spectrum reconstruction: Primordial power spectrum reconstructions

 We reconstruct $P_{\mathcal{R}}(k)$ in the scale range $k \in [0.02,0.2] \text{ h}\text{ Mpc}^{-1}$, divided into 92 logarithmically spaced bins with $\text{log}(\Delta k) = 0.02$.
 The lower limit of $0.02 \text{ h}\text{ Mpc}^{-1}$ corresponds to the largest scale at which J-PAS maintains sufficient signal-to-noise ratio, while the upper limit of $0.2 \text{ h}\text{ Mpc}^{-1}$ avoids the complex non-linear regime \cite{PFinNLScales}.
 We adopt uniform priors for the knot parameters, and for the cosmological parameters $\{H_0,\Omega_b h^2,\Omega_c h^2\}$ we use the correlated Gaussian posteriors from Planck DR3 \cite{Planck18Parameters}, as listed in \cref{tab:Priors}.
-Because the feature considered here is perturbative and confined to small scales, where Planck data have limited sensitivity, the use of Standard Model-based Planck priors remains justified in this context.
+Because the feature considered here is perturbative and confined to small scales, and that the Planck constraints consider all the multipole range, thus being less sensitive to local features, the use of Standard Model-based Planck priors remains approximately valid in this context.
 Moreover, these priors reduce degeneracies between the knots and the cosmological parameters, thereby lowering computational costs.
 We also tested broader priors to assess robustness.
 In particular, doubling the Gaussian prior width on $H_0$, motivated by the DESI DR2 tension \cite{DESIDR2}, led to only minor changes in the reconstruction and feature recovery.
 Therefore, we keep the priors from Planck DR3 throughout this work.

 The likelihood function $\mathcal{L}$ is computed by comparing the model galaxy power spectra $P_{g}(\mbox{model})$ to those derived from J-PAS data $P_{g}(\mbox{data})$, across different tracers, redshift bins, and the previously defined $k$-grid.
 The likelihood is modeled as a multivariate Gaussian: